FullGC/FullGC.github.io/_posts/2017-11-17-How-to-tune-Akka-to-get-the-most-from-your-Actor-based-system-Part-1.md

 }
 ````

 The size may depend on other configurations like routing strategy, dispatcher, threadpool size and more.
-Nevertheless, the nr-of-actor ‘strategy’ can be decided at this point.
+Nevertheless, the nr-of-actor ‘strategy' can already be decided at this point.
 Let’s review our options and use cases:

 #### Single instance (or- Domain actor)

 * A dedicated actor for low-priority side-effects like sending metrics, write to a log or to a cache and so forth.
 * A mutable, single-source that needs to be handled(Cache)
-* When you just have to work sequentially for whatever reason
+* When you need to work sequentially for whatever reason

 #### Fixed number of instances

-* Instance per-a copy of a resource, or per a mutable resource
+* Instance per a copy of resource, or per a mutable resource
-* For sharding, i.e. when you manage a distributed key-value cache, and want to shard the inputs, then you might want to have an actor to manage each shard.
+* For sharding, i.e. when you manage a distributed key-value cache and want to shard the inputs, then you may want an actor to manage each shard
-* To execute tasks in parallel, and don't think you’ll need to manage [Back-Pressure](https://www.reactivemanifesto.org/glossary) nor to scale up
+* To execute tasks in parallel, and you don’t think you’ll need to manage [Back-Pressure](https://www.reactivemanifesto.org/glossary) nor to scale up

 #### Resizeable number of instances(when using a router)